XantonioX524/nfs_mount/README.md

 # Additional Features:

-Dependency Check: Checks that showmount, mount, and ping are available
+Dependency Checking: Verifies that showmount, mount, and ping are available

-Auto-Cleanup: Automatically unmounts if anything is already mounted in /tmp/nfs_mount Verbose Information: Displays the available space and contents of the mounted directory Robust Error Handling: Includes multiple checks and informative messages
+Automatic Cleanup: Automatically unmounts if anything is already mounted in /tmp/nfs_mount

+Detailed Information: Displays the available space and contents of the mounted directory

+Robust Error Handling: Includes multiple checks and informational messages

 # How to use nfs_mount: